Chula Vista, CA 91915

 Bernd is a non-religious but spiritual person.
 He is attracted to Zen Buddhism and has joined a Frankfurt Zen group.

 Bernd has two wonderful daughters, born in 1995 and 1997.
-He is divorced from their mother since 2000 and currently lives with his girlfriend in Frankfurt, Germany with frequent trips to San Diego, California.
+He currently lives with his wife in San Diego, California.

 Bernd is an enthusiast programmer since age 13.
 Even though he discovered his second passion, entrepreneurship, quite soon, he never lost his connection with software development.
 With a smile, he still remembers the year 1979, when he bought a computer kit using the then top-edge microprocessor 6809.
 That processor far outperformed the 6502 that was being used by the alternatives at that time, the Apple II and Commodore PET.
 Being a middle school student, he couldn't afford to buy an assembler.
 So he coded his own assembler during the spring break, not needing it anymore after he finished because he then had all the OPcodes in his head!
 Bernd has always viewed programming as an extremely creative activity.
 He always valued the arts-related aspects as much as the technology itself.
 It's not by chance that the computer kit he bought in 1979 had bitmapped graphics, which even the Apple II did not have at that time.
 But he did not only view the graphical output of the computer as art, but also the code itself.
 Bernd knew that software is a total work of art.